Citizenship Amendment Act protests: West Bengal

 Thousands of BJP workers took out a massive rally named Abhinandan Yatra or Thanks-giving rally in North Kolkata in support of CAA on 30 December.
 It was led by the party's Working President J P Nadda to thank Prime Minister Narendra Modi for enacting the Citizenship Amendment Act.
-Road traffic in many parts of central and north Kolkata was paralysed in the afternoon.

 Gujarat

 On 24 December, a large gathering was organised at Sabarmati Ashram, Ahmedabad.
 Vijay Rupani, Chief Minister of Gujarat was present at the event, said that Gujarat will definitely implement CAA.
-He also stated that "Muslims have 150 countries to go while Hindus have only one."
+He also stated that Muslims have 150 countries to go while Hindus have only one.
 BJP leaders and ministers took parts in the different rallies organised across all 33 districts of Gujarat.

 Maharashtra

 Maharashtra witnessed pro-CAA demonstrations in cities including Nagpur, Mumbai, Yavatmal, Wardha and Pune.
-On 23 December 2019, RSS linked organisations carried out rally in Nagpur which was attended by Nitin Gadkari and Devendra Fadnavis along with 25,000 people.
+On 23 December 2019, RSS linked organisations carried out rally in Nagpur which was attended by Nitin Gadkari and Devendra Fadnavis along with more than 25,000 people.

-Devendra Fadnavis, former chief minister of Maharashtra, targeted Shiv Sena at the event organised by BJP's Samvidhan Sanman Manch also organised pro-CAA rally in Mumbai.
+Devendra Fadnavis, former chief minister of Maharashtra, targeted Shiv Sena at the event organised by BJP's Samvidhan Sanman Manch and also organised pro-CAA rally in Mumbai.

-Fake phone call campaign
+Phone call campaign

 Several BJP leaders including Home Minister Amit Shah had publicised a phone number, asking people to call the number as a way to show their support for the CAA.
-Many pro-BJP accounts on social media pretending to be of lonely and bored women, were seen sharing the same number and asking people to call, intending to inflate the number of supporters of CAA.
+Many accounts on social media were seen sharing the same number and asking people to call, intending to inflate the number of supporters of CAA.
 The number was also shared on bogus posts offering free six-month subscriptions to the streaming site Netflix for free.
 Netflix called the offer as fake.